rixx/books.rixx.de/data/reviews/kurt-vonnegut/slaughterhouse-five/index.md

   text: The other very well-known Vonnegut.
 Lighter mood.
 - book: joseph-heller/catch-22
   text: Same vibe, same war.
+- book: antoine-de-saint-exupery/flight-to-arras
+  text: If you want the absurdity and horror of WWII with some patriotism and sensemaking.
 review:
   date_read:
   - 2009-01-01